Using Amazon SAM to build Step Functions workflows

-You can use the Amazon SAM CLI in conjunction with the Amazon Toolkit for Visual Studio Code as part of an integrated experience to create state machines locally.
+You can also use the Amazon Serverless Application Model CLI in conjunction with the Amazon Toolkit for Visual Studio Code as part of an integrated experience to build and deploy Amazon Step Functions state machines.
 You can build a serverless application with Amazon SAM, then build out your state machine in the VS Code IDE.
 Then you can validate, package, and deploy your resources.
-Optionally, you can also publish to the Amazon Serverless Application Repository.

 Tip